StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

     * The kubernetes\_state check now runs in the Checks Agent by default, this no longer needs to be configured on default installations.
     * For an example of the changes required to the values.yaml file, see the [comparison - OLD values.yaml and NEW values.yaml](#comparison-old-values.yaml-and-new-values.yaml)

-4. Uninstall the StackState Cluster Agent and the StackState Agent from your Kubernetes or OpenShift cluster, using a Helm uninstall:
+4. Uninstall the Rancher Observability Cluster Agent and the Rancher Observability Agent from your Kubernetes or OpenShift cluster, using a Helm uninstall:
     ```bash
     helm uninstall <release_name> --namespace <namespace>